andrea-mattioli/mattiols_hassio_repository/bticino_smarter/README.md

 ### 2.1.
 Update your config
 ```
-    client_id: "Recived via mail"
+client_id: recived via email
-    client_secret: "Recived via mail"
+client_secret: recived via email
-    subscription_key: "Your Subscription Key"
-    redirect_url: "Your VALID Redirect Url"
+subscription_key: subscription key
+domain: my home domain example.com
-    api_user: "Chose your api user (Login for http://myip:5588 NOT for Legrand)"
+api_user: chose your api user
-    api_pass: "Chose your api password (Login for http://myip:5588 NOT for Legrand)"
+api_pass: chose your api password
-    subscribe_c2c: "True|False Use to receive thermostat status from Legrand (Safe 500 query/day)"
+mqtt_broker: ip broker
+mqtt_port: 'mqtt broker port default:1883'
+mqtt_user: your mqtt user
+mqtt_pass: your mqtt password
+use_ssl: 'True|False {False} for nginx proxy manager'
 ```
 ### 2.2.
-Nat API port:5588 on your router/firewall (Only for the first Oauth)
+Nat API port: "80,5588" on your router/firewall
-N.B Use a valid ssl certificate for path "/callback" you can do it with nginx or apache reverse proxy
+If you use "use_ssl: true" and you have already a valid ssl certificate installed in your hassio env, you can open only 5588 on your router, but if you want a new certificate you must open http port 80!
+Else if you use Nginx proxy manager use "use_ssl: false" and proxy bticino_smarter app with nginx!
 ## 3. START

 ### 3.1.
 1st RUN
-- Navigate to http://my_hassio_ip:5588/ and click ***get your code***
+- Navigate to {http/https}://my_hassio_ip:5588/ and click ***get your code***

 ![Alt text](https://github.com/andrea-mattioli/bticino_X8000_rest_api/raw/test/screenshots/api1.png?raw=true "Api Allow")